-Part of the problem with empathy with professed goals is that empathy doesn't do us anything.
-We've had lots of empathy; we've had lots of sympathy, but we feel that for too long our leaders have used politics as the art of making what appears to be impossible, possible.
+Part of the problem with just empathy with professed goals is that empathy doesn't do us anything.
+We've had lots of empathy; we've had lots of sympathy, but we feel that for too long our leaders have viewed politics as the art of the possible.
+And the challenge now is to practice politics as the art of making what appears to be impossible possible.
 What does it mean to hear that 13.3 percent of the people in this country are below the poverty line?
 That's a percentage.
 We're not interested in social reconstruction; it's human reconstruction.
 How can we talk about percentages and trends?
 The complexities are not lost in our analyses, but perhaps they're just put into what we consider a more human and eventually a more progressive perspective.

 Before the days of the media orchestrated demonstrations, we had our own gathering over in Founder's parking lot.
 We protested against the rigid academic distribution requirement.
 We worked for a pass-fail system.
 We worked for a say in some of the process of academic decision making.
-And luckily we were in a place where, when we questioned the meaning of a liberal arts education there were people with enough imagination to respond to that questioning.
+And luckily we were at a place where, when we questioned the meaning of a liberal arts education there were people with enough imagination to respond to that questioning.
 So we have made progress.
-We have achieved some of the things that initially [we] saw as lacking in that gap between expectation and reality.
+We have achieved some of the things that we initially saw as lacking in that gap between expectation and reality.
 Our concerns were not, of course, solely academic as all of us know.
-We worried about inside Wellesley questions of admissions, the kind of people that should be coming to Wellesley, the process for getting them here.
+We worried about inside Wellesley questions of admissions, the kind of people that were coming to Wellesley, the kind of people that should be coming to Wellesley, the process for getting them here.
 We questioned about what responsibility we should have both for our lives as individuals and for our lives as members of a collective group.

 Coupled with our concerns for the Wellesley inside here in the community were our concerns for what happened beyond Hathaway House.
 We wanted to know what relationship Wellesley was going to have to the outer world.
-We were lucky in that one of the first things Miss Adams did was to set up a cross-registration with MIT because everyone knows that education just can't have any parochial bounds any more.
+We were lucky in that Miss Adams, one of the first things she did was set up a cross-registration with MIT because everyone knows that education just can't have any parochial bounds anymore.
 One of the other things that we did was the Upward Bound program.
-There are so many other things that we could talk about; so many attempts, at least the way we saw it, to pull ourselves into the world outside.
+There are so many other things that we could talk about; so many attempts to kind of - at least the way we saw it - pull ourselves into the world outside.
 And I think we've succeeded.
 There will be an Upward Bound program, just for one example, on the campus this summer.

 Many of the issues that I've mentioned—those of sharing power and responsibility, those of assuming power and responsibility—have been general concerns on campuses throughout the world.
 But underlying those concerns there is a theme, a theme which is so trite and so old because the words are so familiar.
 It talks about integrity and trust and respect.
 Words have a funny way of trapping our minds on the way to our tongues but there are necessary means even in this multimedia age for attempting to come to grasps with some of the inarticulate maybe even inarticulable things that we're feeling.